arashnm80/arashnm80.github.io/quotes.md

 > Everybody in the world is a compass for me.
 A reminder of where I want to be and where I don't.

 > I'm gonna be the change I want to see in the world.

+> We accept the life we think we deserve.

+> A real loser is someone who's so afraid of not winning he doesn't even try.

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.